axseem/website/content/post/one-year-sixteen-books/index.md

 +++
 date = '2024-12-30'
 title = 'One Year - Sixteen Books' summary = 'I thought books were useless.
-I was so wrong.'
+I was so wrong'
 +++

 I was never into books.
 For me, reading seemed boring and unproductive.
 I thought books were useless considering all the various novel ways to consume the information.